-Product tests make sure that the toy is safe for the age of child it is intended for, doesn’t contain small parts or choking hazards for children of that age group, and that the product doesn’t contain any potentially toxic or dangerous substances.
+Product tests make sure that the toy is safe for the child age range it is intended for, doesn’t contain small parts or choking hazards for children of that age group, and that the product doesn’t contain any potentially toxic or dangerous substances.

 Make sure to choose a manufacturer or supplier that provides toys and children’s products that are compliant with the CPSC rules-otherwise you might find yourself in business with a company that cannot produce goods to the American standard.
 When you are visiting or contacting manufacturers, only consider those that produce goods to CPSIA standard, and that can show evidence of this.

 This can be more complicated if you are getting a supplier to make something for you from scratch rather than buying goods already made for the American market-but by following a couple of simple guidelines, you can avoid being caught out and making a costly mistake.

 - Get your manufacturer to provide you with a replica of the toy or product before going into production-made using the exact same materials, finishes and production methods as the finished products will be.
-Have this sample tested and approved before giving the go-ahead for production.
+Has this sample tested and approved before giving the go-ahead for production?
 Your full production run will also need to undergo batch testing later, but testing a sample first will help to ensure that you do not commission a full batch that will not pass testing.

 - When it comes to batch testing-testing a sampling of the exact products you will be selling-choose your own samples, and don’t let your supplier pick them for you.
 The samples that you have tested have to be exactly the same as the products you are going to sell, and so, should be picked at random-not specially designed or made for testing.